epicoon/lx-core/README.md

    Note the paths and version of php-fpm, substitute your values.<br>
    Add an entity in `/etc/hosts`.<br>
    Restart server.<br>
-3. To deploy the platform in the project run php-script `vendor/lx/lx-core/lx-install`.<br>
-   As a result in the root of the project follow directories will be created:
-   * lx - directory for platform configuration and system files.
-Mandatory.
-   * services - catalog for application services (details below).
-Optional.
-Work with services is configured in the application configuration.
-4. It remains to trigger the launch of the lx application in your code.
+3. It remains to trigger the launch of the lx application in your code.
    To do this, add the code in the index file:
    ```php
    /* An example is given for the situation when the index file is in the project root